Henry Valensi: Biography

-Born in Algiers, he began by painting Algerian landscapes.
+Born in Algiers, Valensi began by painting Algerian landscapes.
 His family moved to the 9th arrondissement of Paris in 1899 and encouraged his enthusiasm for painting.
 On the advice of Léon Bonnat, in 1902 Valensi joined the Académie Julian, where he studied painting under Jules Lefebvre and Tony Robert-Fleury.
-From 1905 Étienne Dinet allowed him to present his first exhibition at the Salon des orientalistes.
-He was therefore influenced by impressionism but expressed the need to renew pictorial art by liberating the artist from the purely objective vision that practice had crystallised into immobility.
+From 1905 Étienne Dinet allowed him to present his first exhibition at the Salon des Orientalistes.
+He was therefore influenced by impressionism but expressed the need to renew pictorial art by liberating the artist from the purely objective vision that practice had crystallized into immobility.

-Living comfortably on an inheritance, Valensi joined the Société des artistes indépendants and exhibited regularly each year at their Salon from 1908 onwards.
-He travelled widely in Europe, round the perimeter of the Mediterranean and in Russia.
-His landscapes began to change as he added abstract elements during a voyage to Greece in 1909.
-From then on he was only interested in avant-garde attempts, movement and dynamism, which he integrated into his art.
+Living comfortably on an inheritance, Valensi joined the Société des Artistes Indépendants and exhibited regularly each year at their Salon from 1908 on.
+He traveled widely in Europe, around the perimeter of the Mediterranean and in Russia.
+His landscapes began to change as he added abstract art elements during a voyage to Greece in 1909.
+From then on he was only interested in avant-garde attempts at movement and dynamism, which he integrated into his art.
 He was linked to Filippo Tommaso Marinetti and Futurist painters before finding his own movement of musicalism in 1913.

-In 1910-1911, Jacques Villon and František Kupka introduced Valensi to the chief editor of L'Assiette au beurre, a satirical review for which he provided anticolonial, anticapitalist, anticlerical and antimilitarist drawings.
+In 1910-1911, Jacques Villon and František Kupka introduced Valensi to the chief editor of L'Assiette au beurre, a satirical review for which he provided anti-colonial, anti-capitalist, anti-clerical and anti-militarist drawings.
 In 1912 he, Jacques Villon, Pierre Dumont, Jean Metzinger, Albert Gleizes, Raymond Duchamp-Villon, Marcel Duchamp and Francis Picabia managed and organised the Salon de la Section d'Or.
-Beside "Nude Descending a Staircase" by Duchamp, Valensi hung "The Air Around the Long Sawyers" (now in the Musée des Beaux Arts de Lyon).
+Beside Nude Descending a Staircase, No. 2 by Marcel Duchamp, Valensi hung The Air Around the Long Sawyers (now in the Musée des Beaux Arts de Lyon).
 From 1913 he exhibited regularly at several salons in France and abroad.

-In 1932 Valensi, Charles Blanc-Gatti, Gustave Bourgogne and Vito Stracquadaini founded the Association des artistes musicalistes and organised the first of twenty-three musicalist salons at the galerie Renaissance in Paris.
-According to Valensi's theories, art occupied a preponderant place in the evolution of self-awareness across civilisations.
-Since it was science, rhythm and dynamism, in the 20th century music became the art most capable of expressing the nuances and subtleties of the human soul.
-Sound and colour were both vibrations of matter, meaning musicalist painting used art materials (colour, line, shapes) subjectively to create a "music" of colour on the canvas.
+In 1932 Valensi, Charles Blanc-Gatti, Gustave Bourgogne and Vito Stracquadaini founded the Association des artistes musicalistes and organized the first of twenty-three musicalist salons at the galerie Renaissance in Paris.
+According to Valensi's theories, art occupied a preponderant place in the evolution of self-awareness across civilizations.
+Since it was science, rhythm and dynamism in the 20th century music, became the art most capable of expressing the nuances and subtleties of the human soul.
+Sound and color were both vibrations of matter, meaning musicalist painting used art materials (color, line, shapes) subjectively to create a "music" of color on the canvas.

-Valensi considered that the last atage in the evolution of pictorial art consisted of introducing real movement into the space of the canvas, which led to "cinépeinture" produced by "cinépeintres" (film painters).
-From 1936 onwards Valensi worked almost alone, with a camera installed on a bench in a maid's room serving as a studio, elaborating La Symphonie printanière, a 30 minute abstract animated film in colour, which he completed in 1959 using 64,000 drawings and based on a painting he had produced in 1932.
+Valensi considered that the last stage in the evolution of pictorial art consisted of introducing real movement into the space of the canvas, which led to "cinépeinture" produced by "cinépeintres" (film painters).
+From 1936 on Valensi worked almost alone, with a camera installed on a bench in a maid's room serving as a studio, elaborating La Symphonie printanière, a 30 minute abstract animated film in color, which he completed in 1959 using 64,000 drawings and based on a painting he had produced in 1932.